hibernator11/Fellowship-Institute-of-Contemporary-History-Slovenia-2026/README.md

 ## Datasets

-A selection of digital collections are available at [https://dariah.si/projects/research-data-collections/](https://dariah.si/projects/research-data-collections/).
-In particular, the [Database of Victims of the Republic of Slovenia during and immediately after the Second World War](https://sistory.si/eng/ww2?t=desc)
+A selection of digital collections are available at [https://dariah.si/projects/research-data-collections/](https://dariah.si/projects/research-data-collections/), in particular, the [Database of Victims of the Republic of Slovenia during and immediately after the Second World War](https://sistory.si/eng/ww2?t=desc).
+The list, containing more than 100,000 persons, is a systematic inventory of military and civilian persons who had residency rights in the territory of today's Republic of Slovenia during World War II and immediately after (May 1940 − January 1946) and lost their lives due to wartime and post-war (revolutionary) violence or consequences of war.